 - O-isobutyroylthiamine disulfide

-Sulbutiamine is currently on the FDA Dietary Supplement Ingredient Advisory List because it does not appear to be a lawful dietary supplement ingredient.
+Sulbutiamine is an unapproved drug and on the DoD Prohibited Dietary Supplement Ingredients List.
 It is unknown how products containing sulbutiamine might affect your readiness or health.